 Chase Leyner founded Hoboken Children’s Theater in 2002.
 She received her degree at Skidmore College where she studied dance under American Ballet Theatre Star Elizabeth Carroll, danced at New Jersey Ballet, and studied at L’Ecole de Danse de Princes Grace in Monte Carlo.
 She studied acting with Sandford Meisner, William Alderson, Estelle Parsons and Sam Schact.
 Credits include stints on All My Children, One Life to Live, As the World Turns and Law and Order.
 More recently she starred as Mrs. Graham in the short film Pause and as Martha in the short film Martha and Chloe.
-As a member of the Phoenix Theater Company, Chase had the honor of working with fellow company members Michael Patrick King (Executive Producer of Sex and the City), Tony award winner Harriet Harris, and SAG and Emmy Award winner Tracy Poust.
-Chase has directed over 100 productions for HCT!
+She was a member of the Phoenix Theater Company and is a proud member of AEA.
+Chase has directed over 150 productions for HCT!

 Meet the talented staff of HCT